-Al Razi was a philosopher, doctor and alchemist of the highest order just as he was the pillar of the dissident and heretical movement during his age and the following centuries.
+Al-Razi was a philosopher, doctor and alchemist of the highest order just as he was the pillar of the dissident and heretical movement during his age and the following centuries.

-If there was a difference between him and Ibn al Rawandi then it was in the degree of depth and widening of the details and (his) ability to generate new ideas from old ones, but both believed and relied upon Reason and both base their judgments and conclusions upon Reason.
+If there was a difference between him and Ibn al-Rawandi then it was in the degree of depth and widening of the details and (his) ability to generate new ideas from old ones, but both believed and relied upon Reason and both base their judgments and conclusions upon Reason.
 In their opinion, Reason was to the yardstick to measure everything.

-If Ibn al Rawandi, in his heretical and irreligious meditations, worked within a similar atmosphere to that of the Muslim theologians, then: "Al Razi attacked and criticised the shortcomings of Religion from the perspective of Philosophy."
-27 at) ethical behaviour, as Ibn al Rawandi did, but attributes to it (knowledge) of divine matters also.
-For he said, indeed we: "Through it (Reason) arrive at knowledge of the Creator, Mighty & Glorified is He."28
+If Ibn al-Rawandi, in his heretical and irreligious meditations, worked within a similar atmosphere to that of the Muslim theologians, then: "Al-Razi attacked and criticised the shortcomings of Religion from the perspective of Philosophy."

-In the same way as Ibn al Rawandi used the Brahmins as a vehicle by which to disguise his views, and to place on their tongues what was really in his own mind regarding the invalidation of prophethood and virtues of Reason, al Razi also did likewise, in that he attributes to it (Reason) not just the (ability to arrive
+In the same way as Ibn al-Rawandi used the Brahmins as a vehicle by which to disguise his views, and to place on their tongues what was really in his own mind regarding the invalidation of prophethood and virtues of Reason, al-Razi also did likewise, in that he attributes to it (Reason) not just the (ability to arrive at) ethical behaviour, as Ibn al-Rawandi did, but attributes to it (knowledge) of divine matters also.
+For he said, indeed we: